9001/shit/pulse/README.md

 ====================

 See stremdeks.png if confused
-* play some music in deadbeef
+* play some music in whatever media player or browser
 * open a terminal and `./stream.sh yourConfigFile`
 * in the volume control panel that popped up,
 change your media players audio output to `Send_to_Radio`